 Are you a history buff?
 Are you planning a trip to Niagara Falls?
-Then you won’t want to miss some of the great attractions nearby.
-Whether you’re Canadian yourself or visiting from abroad, you’ll love learning more about the history of the Niagara Falls region.
+Then you won’t want to miss some of the great historical attractions nearby.
+Whether you’re Canadian yourself or visiting from abroad, you’ll love learning about the fascinating history of the Niagara Falls region.

 When you book a hotel in Niagara Falls, you’ll be conveniently located close to attractions like the Laura Secord Homestead, Old Fort Erie and Fort George.
 Discover what daily life was like for local residents during the early 19th century, and for soldiers during the War of 1812.